 Provenance invites contributions on any subject.
 To be eligible for publication, articles must have been researched using original records held by Public Record Office Victoria or contain research that promotes a better understanding of the collection.
-You can have your work peer-reviewed or submit a general article based on your archival research and it will be considered for publication.
+You can submit an article to be peer-reviewed by experts in the field, or a general paper based on your research findings or research journey.

 If you're interested in submitting to Provenance, or have any questions, please contact the editor at firstname.lastname@example.org.

 See below for testimonials from some of our previous authors about what being published meant for them and their research.

 Military exemption courts in 1916: A public hearing of private lives